Ride Along (film): Plot

 Undercover detective James Payton is on a falsifying passports operation run by "Omar".
 After a shootout with the smugglers, his lieutenant tells him to drop the case, which he does not.

 Ben Barber, a jumpy, short high school security guard who plays video games in his spare time, applies to the Atlanta City Police Academy.
 He asks James for his blessing to marry his sister, Angela.
 He insists Ben first go on a "ride along" to prove he is worthy of her.
 If successful, he will recommend him for the academy, and give his blessing.

 Taking Ben to the station, James asks dispatch to give him all the 1-26s that are called in, which he has Ben take care of.
 Questioning the informant Runflat, James uncovers the connection between Serbia and "Omar" and hears a shipment will come in that evening.
 Leaving the park, James takes Ben to the local shooting range and finds out that Zastava M92's have been given to the store.
 When a 1-26 is called in, Ben and James go to the Sweet Auburn Curb Market, where drunken 'Crazy Cody' is being disorderly.
 Ben is unable to subdue him, so James arrests him.

 Ben asks to be taken home before Angela's call.
 He tells her about his stressful day, and she tells him Crazy Cody is James' poker buddy, and that 1-26s are code for annoying situations for newbies as a joke.
 Seeing Cody laughing with James, Santiago and Miggs at the police station, the upset Ben refuses to go home.
 He instead takes a 1-26 for a disturbance at a strip club.
 There, two men get into a Mexican standoff with James and Ben.
-Believing is another joke call, Ben fools around.
+Believing it’s another joke call, Ben fools around.
 James subdues them, then they are tipped off about a gun deal with Omar's men.
 Ben confronts James about the 1-26s.

 James receives a call from Santiago in the car, who says Runflat has turned himself in.
 Ben says Runflat's brother told him in the park Runflat had just got out of prison, news to James so, another clue.
 They talk to Runflat's other brother, J, to get the location of the gun deal.
 During the conversation, Ben accidentally shoots J, who reveals the deal's time and place.